microsoft/botframework-solutions/docs/skills/README.md

 ## Create a New Skill

 Use the Skill Template to [Create a New Skill](./create.md) with an out-of-the-box basic Skill and unit test project.
-This can be customized to your new scenario.
+[Developing a new Skill](./developing-a-new-skill.md) with the best practices is key to it's success.

 ## Skill Invocation Flow